-- The Class I directors are Aaron P. Graft, Robert Dobrient, Maribess L. Miller and newly elected director, Frederick P. Perpall, and their term will expire at the annual meeting of stockholders expected to be held in 2018; - The Class II directors are Douglas M. Kratz, Richard L. Davis, Michael P. Rafferty and C. Todd Sparks, and their term will expire at the annual meeting of stockholders expected to be held in 2019; and - The Class III directors are Carlos M. Sepulveda, Jr., Charles A. Anderson, Justin N. Trail and Derek R. McClain, and their term will expire at the Annual Meeting.
+- The Class I directors are Aaron P. Graft, Robert Dobrient, Maribess L. Miller and Frederick P. Perpall, and their term will expire at the Annual Meeting; - The Class II directors are Douglas M. Kratz, Richard L. Davis, Michael P. Rafferty and C. Todd Sparks, and their term will expire at the annual meeting of stockholders expected to be held in 2019; and - The Class III directors are Carlos M. Sepulveda, Jr., Charles A. Anderson and Justin N. Trail, and their term will expire at the annual meeting of stockholders expected to be held in 2020.